shuyangsun/blockchain/README.md

 There is no CMake GUI interface available on Linux platforms, the only option is to run CMake on command line.
 For CMake installation on Linux, checkout CMake's official [tutorial](https://cmake.org/install/).

-Below is the proceedure to generate build system on command line:
+Below is the procedure to generate build system on command line:

 1. Create a folder at a location of your choice, this will be the binary destination folder.
 2. Run `cd path_to_destination`.